Apple Rum Raisin Bread Pudding

 This post may contain affiliate links.
 Read my full disclosure policy.

-This twist on classic bread pudding is the ultimate cozy dessert for a chilly autumn night.
+This twist on classic bread pudding is the ultimate cozy dessert for a chilly fall night.
 Made with challah bread, a vanilla and cinnamon-scented custard, tart apples, and plump rum-soaked raisins, it’s the perfect balance of sweet, boozy, and tart.
 Serve it warm from the oven with a scoop of vanilla ice cream on top for a comforting and satisfying treat.

 “The best bread pudding we have ever had!
 Dish cleaned out.
 Not a crumb left.”